BEST TYPE OF INSULATION BOARDS| 2024 |*

 4. Expanded Polystyrene (EPS).

 Here's how they compare.
 The green highlights show where each insulation board type is the best.
 Phenolic foam is the top performer in most aspects, but it's pricey.
 Another good option seems to be PIR insulation board.
 It's not as expensive and has aluminum foil on both sides.
+You are free to copy and share the text from this blog, as long as you provide proper credit and a link to the original source-https://insulationgo.co.uk/.
 Plus, it has one of the best balances between price and thermal conductivity.

 best insulation board comparing table